Planning your own teacher-led forest visit

 2. Prepare your pupils

 Have your pupils visited one of the nation’s forests before?
 Do they know what to expect, or how we look after forests for people, timber and wildlife?
-Inspire your class before their visit using our free educational resources.
-You can also use these resources to extend learning following your trip.
+Inspire your class before their visit using our free pre-visit educational resources.

 3. What to bring